Online Legal Advice from Insaaf99® Online Lawyer Consultation in India

 India is a vast country and property ownership rights differ as per jurisdiction.
 There are different ways in which property can be owned, however, some the most common type ownership are listed below

-Fee Simple Ownership: It is a type of ownership that gives complete control to the owner over the property they can, they have complete right to sell, lease, rent or transfer the property.
+Fee Simple Ownership: It is a type of ownership that gives complete control to the owner over the property they can, they have complete right to sell, lease, and rent or transfer the property.

 Co-Ownership: In this type of ownership, the property is jointly owned by multiple parties, hence, it is popularly known as shared ownership.
 The distribution of the property can be equal or can be a distinct portion of property.